Tier 1 — must know Canine Cardiology Emergency

 This is the stabilization branch for left-sided CHF with pulmonary edema.

-ACE inhibitor as chronic support when appropriate
+ACE inhibitor and spironolactone as chronic support when appropriate

 NAVLE traps — where students lose marks